 An employee or representative of the college may not make a misrepresentation to any student, prospective student, or member of the public.
 A misrepresentation is any false, erroneous, or misleading statement about the nature of the college’s educational program, the nature of the college’s financial charges, or the employability of the college’s graduates.
-Any person who feels an employee or representative of the college has made a misrepresentation in violation of this provision may report the representative to the office of the college president.
+Any person who feels an employee or representative of the college has made a misrepresentation in violation of this provision may report the representative to the office of the Dean of Student Enrollment Services.

 Net Price Calculator